SubhamKarmakar24/snapshot/README.md

 # Snapshot
-### A cross-platform social media app\** *(Android, iOS, Web)* for the users to upload their snaps, follow other people of their interests, comment on others snaps and like them for the rest of the world to see.
+### A cross-platform social media app\* for the users to upload their snaps, follow other people of their interests, comment on others snaps and like them for the rest of the world to see.
+\*(currently configured for Android. iOS configuration requires XCode configuration.
+The code requires no changes in iOS).
 <br />

 ## Stacks/Libraries used :